Skip to main content

 2) InfraCommon

-The InfraCommon package contains shared installation/platform configuration used across multiple business domains.
+The InfraCommon package contains shared platform configuration used across multiple business domains.

 packageId: InfraCommon